joker-registrar/joker-whmcs/readme.txt

 A special command there is "Sync" - this will trigger a manual sync of a domain's status and expiration date with Joker.com, in case it was modified outside of WHMCS.
 This is usually also done automatically by the 'WHMCS domainsync cron'.

+Advanced settings:
+If you enable the "CronJob" option of this module, make sure that the file 'modules/registrars/joker/cron.php' is executed regularly.
+We suggest to run it every 5 minutes.
+If the cron.php is not executed and the "CronJob" option is enabled, domain registrations will not complete in WHMCS!!!

+Example crontab entry:
+*/5 * * * * php -q /path/to/whmcs/modules/registrars/joker/cron.php

 Please send us your feedback: reseller-support@joker.com